Mixing Bromine and Chlorine in Hot Tub Water: What You Need to Know

 Be aware of possible allergic reactions.
 Some people find chlorine harsh and irritating to the skin and eyes.
 Bromine is typically gentler and may cause fewer reactions.

 Conduct a patch test before making a switch.
 Place a small amount of the new sanitizer on your skin to check for any reaction.
-Make sure everyone using the hot tub can tolerate the new sanitizer to enjoy a safe and pleasant experience.
+Ensure everyone using the hot tub can tolerate the new sanitizer to enjoy a safe and pleasant experience.

 Proper management during the switch can help maintain a balanced, safe, and comfortable hot tub environment.